janaagaard75/janaagaard75.github.io/_posts/drafts/categorizing-code-comments.md

 > TL;DR: A code comment that explain **what** some code does, can almost always be replaced by a simple refactor of the code.
 If a comment explains **how** the code works, make the comment redundant by rewriting the code.
 If a comment explains **why** a piece of code is written as it is, keep it.

 In the 90's, [Javadoc](https://en.wikipedia.org/wiki/Javadoc) popularized the idea of documenting every little piece of your code.
 In most cases that's way too many comments, and I guess that's why the current trend seems to be to not write any comments at all, sometimes citing Uncle Bob ["a comment is a failure to express yourself in code"](https://twitter.com/unclebobmartin/status/870311898545258497).
 But avoiding code comments is very different from not writing any comments at all, [as he has also clarified himself](https://twitter.com/unclebobmartin/status/1317048589286330375).
+With the arrival of agents generating code, it seems that we once again starting seeing a lot of unnecessary code comments.

 I believe that good comments are a crucial part of good code.

 So.
 Some comment are good and some are bad, but how do you tell the apart?
 Well, categorizing then into what-, how- or why-comments can help.

-Do not use these guidelines as rules.
+Remember that these are guidelines, not rigid rules.

 ## Three Types of Comments

-Comments can be categorized into tree types why-comments, how-comments and what-comments.
+Comments can generally be categorized into three types: why-comments, how-comments and what-comments.

 1. **What-comments** explain what the code does.
 1. **How-comments** explain how the code works.